soyjubilado/AdventOfCode/2023/README.md

   - Super fun and short if you use recursion.
 Probably still simple with an iterative solution, but maybe not as fun.

+### Day 10

+  - Still working on part 2

+### Day 11

+  - Shortest time between Part 1 and Part 2 for me, due to spoilers in the memes.